C# – Handling redirects with HttpClient

 Original request headers and content

-The original request headers (except the auth header) and content are retained and sent in redirect requests.
-Query string parameters aren’t retained automatically.
+The original request headers (except the auth header) and content are retained and sent in redirect requests, but the query string parameters aren’t retained automatically.

 If you’re handling redirects manually, you could combine the original query string parameters with the redirect location URI (perhaps using a UriBuilder).